Kaltsoon/data-management-and-databases/slidev/01-introduction-to-databases.md

 ---

+## Schedule

+- The course takes place in **two periods**
+- During the first period we will some basic concepts of databases and how to operate databases using the SQL query language
+- The first period is followed by the **mid-term exam**, which only covers SQL
+- During the second period we will mostly cover database design and a few SQL related topics
+- Throughout the second period we will also be working on a **case assignment** group work related to database design
+- The second period is followed by the **final exam**, which covers everything except SQL

+---

 ## Assesment

 - ⚠️ To confirm the course participation the following need to be submitted **before the second week's session**:
   - The first part of your learning diary
   - The first week's assignments (orientation exercise and intro assignment)
 - The course assesment is based on the combined points from two exams:
-  - The first exam, half way through the course, will cover SQL operations
+  - The mid-term exam, half way through the course, will cover SQL operations
-  - The second exam, at the end of the course, will cover rest of the course topics
+  - The final exam, at the end of the course, will cover rest of the course topics
 - Passing grade has the following requirements:
   - Pass both exams with 50% points in each exam
   - At least 70% of the exercises, case assignment and learning diary must be submitted **before the final exam**